 Well I really did not think that entrepreneur idea out very well.
 A local deputy sheriff knocked on my door one day and proceeded to explain that I needed to take that down or they could arrest me for selling poisonous items…

 Needless to say, it was quickly deleted and I let that website dwindle away.
-But I have never given up and I now own 2 websites, both of which are making me money.
+But I have never given up and I now own one website.
+It does make me money.
 Not huge amounts of money, but it is a good passive amount.
-Those websites are:
+That website is:

 But my main task is helping other people make money with their websites.
 That is what I do by freelancing…

 In today’s post, I want to help you understand how to make money with your website.
 Here are 11 things to do when your website isn’t making money.

 Without a large flow of daily traffic to your website, it’s going to be difficult to make money with your website.
 That is a fact.
 Think of your website like a storefront in your local town.
 If no foot traffic visits the store, it doesn’t make any money.
 Period.

 As a webmaster, you should be spending more time PROMOTING your website than you do anything else.
 You should also have a marketing plan and marketing budget.
 You can have the best content, products and services in the world but if no one knows about them, you are doomed.

 #2: Write Great Content

 You have to give people a reason to visit your website first.
 You need to provide them with educational, emotional, humorous, disgusting or controversial content.